simul/simul.github.io/unrealengine/index.md

 This actor provides a reference to a sequence asset which is rendered.
 Choose the actor (from "Scene Outliner" window).
 In the "Details" window, set the reference to a TrueSky Sequence asset (read below how to create one) in the "Active Sequence" property.

+* It may be that the default UE4 sky obscures the trueSKY image.
+Remove the Atmospheric Fog and Sky Sphere objects from your scene.

 * To create a new TrueSkySeqence asset, go to the "Content Browser" window.
 Press "New Asset" button (or do a right mouse click inside the window) to open an asset selection window.
 Choose "Miscellaneous / TrueSky Sequence Asset".
 A new asset will be created.
 Now you can rename/save/delete it.

 <a href="http://simul.co/wp-content/uploads/2014/07/UE4_CreateAsset.png"><img src="http://simul.co/wp-content/uploads/2014/07/UE4_CreateAsset-233x300.png"/></a>